leereilly/github-high-scores/README.md

 * Octocat logo used with permission
 * Inspiration from http://twistedmatrix.com/highscores/

+# Kudos/Thanks

+* [Jonas Obrist a.k.a. ojii](http://github-high-scores.heroku.com/ojii) for pointing out than anonymous users were being ignored
+* [Chris Lee a.k.a. cleercode](http://github-high-scores.heroku.com/cleercode) for corrocting my speeling
+* [Jesse Andrews a.k.a. anotherjesse](http://github-high-scores.heroku.com/anotherjesse) for some UI cleanup

 ## Known Issues / Bugs / Limitations
 * The GitHub API only allows 60 requests per minute per IP address.
 * The site looks like some sort of 80s-tastic arcade theme.